“Murphy” is a well-known character in management, finance, operations, project management ...

 The finance community is well aware of this and has - since long - established policies to “protect” themselves against Murphy’s dealings (accruals, write downs ...).

-The engineering community is of course aware of Murphy’s existence but needs to learn how to “sell” their need for buffers.
-The two biggest challenges seem to be:
+The engineering community has yet to learn how to “sell” their need for buffers.
+The biggest challenges seem to be:

 - to eliminate bad multitasking (especially of bottleneck resources)

-- to carve out 30 % to 50 % of original task durations due to Student Syndromenm and to reinvest them at strategic points of the project (finish; merging paths; bottleneck resources)
+- to carve out 30 % to 50 % of original task durations due to Student Syndrom and to reinvest them at strategic points of the project (finish; merging paths; bottleneck resources)

-- to remind accountants that what is good for them (accruals) is good and necessary for engineers.
+- to remind the hierarchy that what is good for finance (accruals) is good and necessary for engineers.

 These issues and more are covered in section CCPM (critical chain project management) of this homepage.